laxmikant99/conference-notes/session1/readme.md

 ## Get a Taste of Lambdas and Get Addicted to Streams

- In the Devoxx session Mr. Venkat Subramaniam  has explained about Java 8 lamdas and stream api of collections in a very interesting way.
-I have tried to capture all major points discussed in the session.
+ In the Devoxx session Mr. Venkat Subramaniam  has explained about Java 8 [lamdas](https://github.com/laxmikant99/conference-notes/blob/master/session1/lamdas.md) and [stream api](https://github.com/laxmikant99/conference-notes/blob/master/session1/streams.md) of collections in a very interesting way.

  Feel free to make correction if you find any gap.Please contribute if you find any gaps!
 Raise an issue or send me a pull request to improve.